Updated on June 19, 2019

 Cocoa is shipped and processed in large quantities, which means it is usually very costly to keep certified cocoa separate from non-certified cocoa.

-UTZ’s sophisticated traceability system means you can be sure the certified cocoa that enters the supply chain does come from UTZ certified farms, even though it gets mixed with non-UTZ cocoa later on.
+Through the use of our sophisticated traceability systems you can be sure the certified cocoa that enters the supply chain does come from certified farms, even though it gets mixed with non-certified cocoa later on.

 3. Where the cocoa ends up doesn’t make any difference to the farmer

-For farmers, what’s important is that they sold their cocoa as UTZ certified.
+For farmers, what’s important is that they sold their cocoa as certified.
 It doesn’t matter to them whether the cocoa ends up in one chocolate bar or another.
-What matters is that being part of the UTZ program brings higher productivity, bigger incomes and better living conditions.
+What matters is that being part of the certification program brings higher productivity, bigger incomes and better living conditions.

 4. Mass balance means more farmers can benefit from certification